demisto/content/Packs/MicrosoftGraphAPI/Integrations/MicrosoftGraphAPI/MicrosoftGraphAPI_description.md

-In order to use the integration, there are 2 application authentication methods available:
+In order to use the integration, there are 3 authentication methods available:

 Note: Depending on the authentication method that you use, the integration parameters might change.